Modules

 - To understand the basic epidemiology of STIs and HIV and public health issues for control of spread of infection locally and globally

-- Be able to engage in relevant HIV pre-test discussions to assess relative risk of infection and enable patients to make an informed decision on testing
+- Engage in relevant HIV pre-test discussions to assess relative risk of infection and enable patients to make an informed decision on testing (both in GU setting and outside of GU)

 - Recognise the clinical presentations of primary HIV infection (seroconversion)\and describe the management of a suspected case